The AAP advises that mothers breastfeed their babies for at least 12 months, or longer, depending on whether the mother and her baby are eager.

 When there is not sufficient breastmilk produced.
 Supplementing due to low supply.

-- The death of the mother means that a baby will need to be either fully formula fed or given donor supplement breastmilk.
+The death of the mother means that a baby will need to be either completely formula fed or given donor supplement breastmilk.

 When Supplementation is Needed Temporarily